Robbie Stockdale: Sunderland

-Hibernian
+Hibernian and West Bromwich Albion

 Stockdale was appointed to an assistant coaching position at Scottish Premiership club Hibernian in February 2019, working with Paul Heckingbottom.
 Stockdale and Heckingbottom left Hibernian in November 2019, with the team sitting in 10th place in the league.

-West Bromwich Albion

 Sam Allardyce recruited Stockdale to be his first team coach at West Bromwich Albion in December 2020.

-Rochdale
+Rochdale manager

 On 10 July 2021, Stockdale was appointed as first team manager of Rochdale.
 On 18 August 2022, Stockdale was dismissed as manager following defeat in their opening four games of the 2022–23 season, with the club rooted to the bottom of League Two.

-Hull City
+Hull City and MK Dons

-On 19 October 2022, Stockdale joined Hull City as a first team coach on a temporary basis.
+On 19 October 2022, Stockdale joined Hull City as a first team coach, to support interim manager Andy Dawson, on a temporary basis.
+He left this position three months later to join Milton Keynes Dons as their Assistant Head Coach.
+Stockdale was dismissed following relegation from EFL League One.

+Gillingham and Barrow

+On 2 November 2023, Stockdale was appointed assistant manager to Stephen Clemence at Gillingham.
+Following Clemence's sacking at the end of the 2023–24 season, Stockdale departed the club.

+On 3 June 2024, Stockdale was appointed assistant head coach of Barrow, once again supporting Clemence.